andrefidalgosilva/SixtySixSolver/README.md

 | **-perfectsolutions** | This will output only perfect solutions (as described above). **Some versions of this problem only accept perfect solutions as the answer!**|
 | **-perfectwhole** | This will output only whole perfect solutions (as described above). **Some versions of this problem only accept whole perfect solutions as the answer!**|

-Only one argument may be passed to the program.
+Only one argument may be passed to the program each time it is executed.